Skip to main content

 ❓ Quick Questions about Arrivals

-• Does it take a long time for luggage to come out?
+• Do the bags take long to come out?
 Yes, this is one of the most frequent complaints.
-Baggage delivery is notoriously slow, with waits often exceeding an hour.
-Patience is essential.
+Baggage delivery is notoriously slow, with waits that often exceed an hour.
+Patience is key.

 • Is the signage clear to find the exit or transportation?
 Not always.
-Many travelers, especially international ones, describe it as confusing or insufficient for finding the way to baggage claim, the MIA Mover, or the exit.
+Many travelers, especially international ones, describe it as confusing or insufficient to find the way to baggage claim, the MIA Mover, or the exit.

 • Is it easy to get a taxi or Uber?
-The connection is good, but the pickup areas can be chaotic and congested.
-The MIA Mover to the transportation hub (including car rentals) is the most efficient option.
+The meeting point is on the outer curb, with designated door numbers for rideshare.
+The connection is good, but pickup areas can be chaotic during peak hours.
+The MIA Mover to the transportation center (including car rental) is the most efficient option.

 • Is there a lot of walking?
 Yes.
-From deplaning to the final exit, the distances are enormous, especially for international arrivals.
-With moving walkways often out of service, it's a physically demanding airport.
+From disembarkation to the final exit, distances are long, especially on international arrivals that involve multiple levels and Skytrain or MIA Mover stations.

 Image